sarat534/LSRE---Sarat-Chandra/Seminars/seminarnotes.md

   2. What tools are available for Continuous Integration?
   3. What is technical product management?
   4. What is roadmapping?
 How can you do it large scale?

+1. Continuous integration is an essential part of agile software development setup.
+During the software development some errors creep in and disturbs the software.
+Some tools are available for continuous integration to find the errors in the initial stage.
+They are
+•	Jenkins
+•	Buildbot
+•	Travis CI
+•	Strider
+•	Go
+•	Integrity
+These tools are open source tools.
+2. Technical product management is a typical task which is handled by a technical product manager.
+The term technical product manager depicts a product manager with a technical background.
+Product manager has several important tasks, such as management of requirements, release planning and launching of products.
+3. Roadmapping is a process in which the list of release plan and the time and date of the release plan.
+In large scale there are many aspects to be considered before creating the roadmap.
+i.
+Business strategies and Processes ii.
+Determine and meet requirements iii.
+Define the scope iv.
+Market analysis
+v.
+Product or service analysis vi.
+Technology analysis

 Seminar 2
   1. Read up on the Boston Matrix